levelten/google-analytics-in/readme.txt

 = Some settings are missing in the video tutorial =

-We are constantly improving Google Analytics Connector for WP, sometimes the video tutorial may be a little outdated.
+We are constantly improving Google Analytics IN for WP, sometimes the video tutorial may be a little outdated.

 = How can I suggest a new feature, contribute or report a bug? =

-You can submit pull requests, feature requests and bug reports on [our GitHub repository](https://github.com/levelten/google-analytics-in-wp).
+You can submit pull requests, feature requests and bug reports on [our GitHub repository](https://github.com/levelten/google-analytics-in).

 = Documentation, Tutorials and FAQ =

-For documentation, tutorials, FAQ and videos check out: [Google Analytics Connector for WP documentation](https://intelligencewp.com/google-analytics-in-wordpress/).
+For documentation, tutorials, FAQ and videos check out: [Google Analytics IN for WP documentation](https://intelligencewp.com/google-analytics-in-wordpress/).

 == Screenshots ==

 == Localization ==

-You can translate Google Analytics Connector for WP on [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/google-analytics-in-wp).
+You can translate Google Analytics IN for WP on [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/google-analytics-in).

 == License ==

-Google Analytics Connector for WP it's released under the GPLv2, you can use it free of charge on your personal or commercial website.
+Google Analytics IN for WP it's released under the GPLv2, you can use it free of charge on your personal or commercial website.

 == Upgrade Notice ==